Getting started

 Inside your board, drop a screenshot onto the upload area or click to browse.
 Allowed formats: PNG, JPEG, WebP, GIF.
 Max 25 MB per file.

-Don't upload anything you can't show stakeholders. v0 has no auth — anyone with the share link can see every screen on that board.
+Don't upload anything you can't show stakeholders.
+Share links are public by design — anyone with the link can see every screen on that board, no login.

 4. Mark your first region